 Geo Forward is an official methane soil gas testing and mitigation design consultant for various oversight agencies and building departments across the nation.
 Methane test services include locating hazardous conditions, field drilling and constructing, periodic sampling, technical reporting and more.
 Furthermore, Geo Forward subsurface assessments are fast, reliable and include an open dialog with clients.

 A methane mitigation system prevents methane soil gas from entering a structure.
-The professional service is a branch of the environmental engineering industry, and involves intensive planning to protect the occupants above ground, or underground.
-Each mitigation plan must be custom designed and site-specific, per the structural plans for development.
-Moreover, the mitigation plans must achieve building department approval, per the results of the prerequisite methane test data and respective building codes.
+The professional service is a division of the environmental engineering industry, and involves intensive planning to protect the occupants of a building.
+Mitigation plans are custom designs and site-specific.
+And methane engineers utilize architectural and structural plans, as well as the methane test report, to design their system.
+Moreover, mitigation plans must achieve final approval by the building department, as well as the fire department.
+Plan checkers make sure the system parameters are in accordance with methane test data and respective building codes.

 Geo Forward is the chief provider of methane testing services and methane mitigation design services, throughout the nation.
 Geo Forward designs strive to meet all agency requirements, as well as developer budgets for construction.
 For more information or a private consultation, call (888) 930-6604.